-Age For cached replies, this is estimated elapsed time in seconds since the original response was obtained.
+Age For cached replies, this is the estimated elapsed time, in seconds, since the original response was obtained.
 Location This is used to redirect the requester to a different document from the one requested.
 Contains a document URL.
-Is used for 3xx responses, for instance 307 Temporary Redirect .
+Is used for 3xx error responses, for instance 307 Temporary Redirect .
 Public Inform the client about server supported methods in general, not specifically on the requested URI.
-Example: Public: OPTIONS, MGET, MHEAD, GET, HEAD Retry-After Used in 503 Service Unavailable response to inform about when the service is expected to be available, may be a date/time or a time period is seconds.
+Example: Public: OPTIONS, MGET, MHEAD, GET, HEAD Retry-After Used with the 503 Service Unavailable response to inform when the service is expected to be available, may be a date/time or a time period is seconds.
 Server A string identification for the server application.
-Example: Server: CERN/3.0 libwww/2.17 WWW-Authenticate Used with 401 Unauthorized response informing access to the resource requires user authentication.
+Example: Server: CERN/3.0 libwww/2.17 WWW-Authenticate Used with the 401 Unauthorized error response, that informing access to the resource requires user authentication.
 This field informs about the expected authentication mechanism to be used.
-Set-Cookie Contains a pair name and value for the client to use in the Cookie header field on subsequent requests.
-The purpose is the server being able to identify this particular client in next requests, and thus, maintain with it a stateful session.
-Example: Set-Cookie : sessionToken=ts12325
+Set-Cookie Contains a pair, name and value, for the client to use in the Cookie header field on subsequent requests.
+The purpose is the server being able to identify a specific client in the following requests, and thus, maintain with it a stateful session.
+Example: Set-Cookie: sessionToken=ts12325

-HTTP/1.1 - OPTIONS and GET methods
+HTTP 1.1 - OPTIONS and GET methods